tfc/tfc.github.io/_drafts/performance.md

 Metashell is a great tool for debugging meta programs, or playing around with expressions.
 It is basically what `ghci` is to Haskell, an interactive shell for programming.

-Since Metashell does also provide a profiling feature, it is tempting to measure performance with it in general.
+Since Metashell does also provide a profiling feature, it is tempting to measure performance with it.
 This turns out to be a bad idea when comparing such performance numbers with real compiler performance:
 Not only are compilers significantly faster than meta shell, but they also do generate *completely different* numbers.